 Further useful information about classes is also available

 Will I be sent a class timetable in advance of my arrival?

 Like the majority of other UK institutions, the University of Birmingham doesn’t provide class schedules in advance of your arrival.
 Your individual, personalised timetable will not be finalised until after you arrive at Birmingham and visit your study area departments.

 - What happens after I have applied?

-After you have applied online we will review the application.
-These are processed on a rolling basis and it can take up to 21 days.
+After you have applied online we will review the application and the applications are processed on a rolling basis.
 Once you have been made an offer of a place you will receive an offer letter.
 All of the information that you require prior to your arrival at the University will be sent to you electronically or it will be available on-line.

 All students who have had an offer will be sent full details of the orientation events by email.
 It is important that you check your emails regularly, as some of our events will be tailored individually for you.

 - How long does it take before my application is approved?